Raynes/awsenv-profiles/README.md

 The idea here is that since bash scripts, unless sourced, cannot export environment variables to the parent shell, `eval` is necessary.

+## Why the name?

+I named it awsenv originally, but needed to change the package name because I didn't realize it was taken on pypi.